Master of Legal Studies in Legal Studies

 All Master of Legal Studies students are required to take Introduction to the United States Legal System.
 This course will familiarize students with the structure of the U.S. legal system and fundamentals of legal reasoning and analysis.
 Additional curriculum requirements vary based on the student's chosen area of curricular specialization.

-• MLG students in the Wealth Management; Risk Management and Compliance; and International Tax Law and Policy curricula are also required to take Ethical Decision Making.
+• MLG students in the Wealth Management; Risk Management and Compliance; Transfer Pricing Law and Policy; and International Tax Law and Policy curricula are also required to take Ethical Decision Making.
 For the remaining coursework, students select from various course offerings in the student’s chosen area of curricular specialization, with credits allowed in courses outside the chosen area of curricular specialization.
 All courses in these curricula are offered asynchronously or synchronously via distance technology.

-• MLG students in the Cyber Security Law and Management; Energy - Oil and Gas Law and Policy; Energy - Environmental and Energy Law and Policy; Health Law, Policy and Management; Human Resources and Employment Law and Management; and Real Estate and Construction Law and Policy curricula must take a core set of courses designed to familiarize students with the fundamentals of legal institutions and legal reasoning and analysis, including Contract Law and Strategies, Principles of Regulatory Law, Fundamentals of Business Law, Legal Writing and Analysis, and Dispute Resolution or ADR Doing Deals and Resolving Disputes Through Negotiation, Mediation and Arbitration.
+• MLG students in the Cyber Security Law and Management; Dispute Resolution - Law, Policy, and Problem Solving; Education Law and Policy; Energy - Oil and Gas Law and Policy; Energy - Environmental and Energy Law and Policy; Health Law, Policy and Management; Human Resources and Employment Law and Management; Indigenous Peoples Law and Policy; and Real Estate and Construction Law and Policy curricula must take a core set of courses designed to familiarize students with the fundamentals of legal institutions and legal reasoning and analysis, including Contract Law and Strategies, Principles of Regulatory Law, Fundamentals of Business Law, Legal Writing and Analysis, and Dispute Resolution or ADR Doing Deals and Resolving Disputes Through Negotiation, Mediation and Arbitration.
 For the remaining coursework, students select from various course offerings in the student’s chosen area of curricular specialization.
-The majority of courses in these curricula are offered asynchronously or synchronously via distance technology.
-Students may also participate in up to three courses that offer in-person instruction at the School of Law in Fort Worth.
+All courses in these curricula are offered asynchronously or synchronously via distance technology.
+Students may also participate in up to three courses that offer in-person instruction at the School of Law in Fort Worth, Texas.

 • MLG students completing a personalized course of study must take a core set of courses designed to familiarize students with the fundamentals of legal institutions and legal reasoning and analysis, including Contract Law and Strategies, Principles of Regulatory Law, Fundamentals of Business Law, Legal Writing and Analysis and Dispute Resolution or ADR Doing Deals and Resolving Disputes Through Negotiation, Mediation and Arbitration.
 For the remaining coursework, students select from various courses offered by the School of Law.
 Courses are offered asynchronously or synchronously via distance technology and via in-person instruction at the School of Law.
 While the core set of courses are primarily offered via distance technology, the mode of delivery of the students' remaining coursework will depend on the students' personalized course of study.